Gavin Grimm wanted to be treated like any other student.

 Use of the restroom is a basic human need we all share.
 If Gavin and other transgender students are denied access to the bathroom, they are also denied access to the school.
 Therefore, with the help of the ACLU, Gavin filed suit under Title IX, a federal civil rights law barring sex discrimination in education.
 Gavin argued that Title IX protected him from the school’s new discriminatory policy.

-Americans United, along with allies, filed briefs in the Supreme Court and the Fourth Circuit and we will continue our fight for Gavin and other transgender students.
+Americans United, along with allies, filed briefs in the Supreme Court and the Fourth Circuit and we will continue our fight for transgender students.
 School policy—especially a policy of outright discrimination—cannot be governed by some community members’ religious beliefs.

 Learn More About The Case: